KodrAus/leaf/doc/src/layer-lifecycle.md

 removes the need for the worker layer to care about memory synchronization.
 3. Call the `forward` method of the internal worker layer.

-If the worker layer is a container layer, the `.forward` method of the container layer takes care of calling the `.forward` methods of its managed layers in the right order.
+If the worker layer is a container layer, the `.forward` method takes care of calling the `.forward` methods of its managed layers in the right order.

 ### Backward